Lab members

 Michael Oade

-Michael joined us in April 2020 from the University of Glasgow and Pirbright Institute where he worked on characterising the attenuation process of IBV.
+Michael joined us in April 2020 from the University of Glasgow and Pirbright Institute where he studied the avian coronavirus, infectious bronchitis virus (IBV).
+His research focused on identifying the mechanism of IBV attenuation and characterizing non-canonical gammacoronavirus transcripts.

 Karishma Bisht